 If you are using fresh mature spinach (not cleaned baby spinach), you'll need to clean it thoroughly.
 Cut off the thick stems of the spinach and discard.
 Clean the spinach by filling up your sink with water and soaking the spinach to loosen any sand or dirt.
 Drain the spinach and then repeat soaking and draining.

 - 1 pound fresh spinach, about 2 large bunches, thoroughly cleaned

 - 3 to 4 strips of bacon, uncooked, finely chopped

 - 1 clove garlic, finely chopped (about 1 teaspoon)

 - Salt and pepper to taste

 - 2 tablespoons butter

 - 1 cup whole milk

-5 Combine spinach, bacon and onion mixture, and béchamel sauce into one pan.
-Add nutmeg, salt and pepper to taste.
+4 Finish the dish and serve: Combine spinach, bacon and onion mixture, and béchamel sauce into one pan.
+Add nutmeg, salt, and pepper to taste.
 Bring to a simmer, remove from heat and serve.